invpe/GridShell/README.md

 All tasks are written with MyBasic, this allows to simplify integration / adoption even more.

+# :briefcase: What are some use cases ?

+There are dozens of DIY projects requiring a simple way to visualize data, from simple humidity sensors to advanced solutions like air quality devices that require calibratiins and more sophisticated hardware layer.

+However they all have one thing in common - at some stage you defocus from the product to all-things-around when all you need is just to display the data and process it.

+You've made a great device, and now want to show off the results.
+You made 10 of them, even more and you start thinking how do you put the puzzles together so that it takes little or no effort in the end.
+This should be simple, absolutely effortless and never drag you from making the product better and focus on the code and h/w right ?

+The last thing you want to do is to rent a server, deploy services and maintain it to display your data.
+This is boring, waste of time and forces you to focus on activities that are dragging you from your DIY work.
+Keeping all these things right, paying for hosting, getting certs deplyed and maintaining it is really not fun when all you really want to do is focus on the product and eventual sale of it.

+Very often, you end up copy/pasting lots of commands to spin up a web server on a paid vps that you just dont need.
+It should be simple and quick to go from a working sensor to presenting data.
+We all have been there and dont want to come back to read manuals, and maintain servers for few sensors we have deployed here and there.

+There is another option, you can pay for some integration - which will keep you happy as long as have not breached the 'few bucks' price for couple of devices.
+This is ok, but how fast do you integrate ?

+A single line of code will store your `telemetry` on the GridShell system, this is all you need :

+`CGridShell::GetInstance().AddTask("write", strPayload);`

+From the moment it is executed, a file is written and you can:

+- visualize it
+- process it
+- download it
+- share it
+- append it

+No hosting, no services, no maintenance - the single line that you put in your Arduino sketch will keep you focused on the product.
+Once you call it:

+- Nodes that are online will take care to store your file
+- API endpoint will ensure you can access it
+- EXPLORER will visualize it.

 # :boom: Important

 This is a very dynamic project where i often do changes, ensure to keep up with the latest and greatest versions of the sources.